-According to my parent I had my first attack – that was in my hands – just a few weeks after I was born.
+According to my parents I had my first attack – that was in my hands – just a few weeks after I was born.
 At that time my father knew what it was as he experienced the same kind of symptoms.
-At that point he wasn’t diagnosed as a HAE patient but due to his own attacks he was quite familiar with the decease and he knew what to do about it whenever he had an outbreak.
+At that point, he wasn’t diagnosed as an HAE patient but due to his own attacks he was quite familiar with the disease and he knew what to do about it whenever he had an outbreak.
 Therefore he was not all to worried on my behalf – he was able to manage his attacks, so he treated me and taught me to manage whenever I had an attack.

 Are your father and you the only cases of HAE in your family?

 My dad has told me that his father also had this kind of attacks.
 My grandfather passed away without being diagnosed but his attacks were minor and not frequent and in his case, they started late in life.
 We think it was HAE in his case as well.

 Yes, for a great many years he suffered from not having the right diagnosis.
 He underwent unnecessary surgeries and was not properly informed about the disease or how to handle it.
 He had to find out for himself.
 All he was told was to take a synthetic steroid hormone and he did so for many years.
 He did, however, suffer from side effects, which led him to refuse to put me on the same kind of medication.
 Today my father is over 60 and as he is not experiencing attacks any longer he is not on any kind of treatment.

 From a health point of view, how would you describe your childhood and adolescence?